Tom Lavoie's background as a photographer

-Together with my photo partner, Medora Hebert, I have shot weddings, advertising, portraits, and exhibited fine art photography.
-Our clientele has included Tom Rush, Dartmouth Mary Hitchcock Hospital, The Global Health Council in Washington, DC as well as others.
+Together with my photo partner, Medora Hebert, we have shot weddings, advertising, portraits, and exhibited fine art photography.
+Our clientel has included Tom Rush, Dartmouth Mary Hitchcock Hospital, The Global Health Council in Washington, DC as well as others.
 My experience includes coordinating photography for The Great Waters Music Festival, lecturing for The Osher Lifelong learning Institute, and teaching photography at Granite State College.
-I am currently a member of the photography advisory board for The Creteau Regional Technology Center in Rochester, NH. and am active as a lecturer and instructor of photography.
+I am currently a juried member of The NH Art Association, a member of the photography advisory board for The Creteau Regional Technology Center in Rochester, NH. and am active as a lecturer and instructor of photography.

 My work has been featured by invitation in over 20 exhibits since 2011.